pykx/Noizer/README.md

 Minimal Android application generating white noise.

-The application is using hardware-accelerated audio using open-source library [OpenSL ES](https://www.khronos.org/opensles).
+The application is using hardware-accelerated audio using open-source library [OpenSL ES](https://www.khronos.org/opensles), as recommended by Google.

 See the shared library [libnoizer](app/src/main/cpp/libnoizer.cpp) for the noise generator implementation.